-Not everyone knows the law inside-out, and myths and half-truths have a habit of spreading.
+Not everyone is completely clued up about the rules of the road, so confusion and misinformation have a habit of spreading.

 Is it legal to use your phone in the car when you're stationary?

 You’ve been stuck in a tailback without moving for hours.
 You’re beyond bored.
 You decide to send a sarcastic tweet to lighten the mood.
 But if your engine is on, you’re committing an offence.

 Since 2017, using your mobile phone while driving could land you with six points and a £200 fine.
 And being stationary won’t wash with the courts as a defence.